ls1intum/Ares/README.md

 You will now with AJTS get the following error message:<br>
 `java.lang.SecurityException: do not use System.exit(int)  /// potential problem location: Penguin.getName(Penguin.java:12) ///`

 As you might be able to see, AJTS threw a SecurityException.
 But it also added `/// potential problem location: Penguin.getName(Penguin.java:12) ///`.
-This is the line from the stack trace which AJTS thinks is most relevant for the student, essentially, it searches for the stack frame that is located in the students code.
+This is the line from the stack trace which AJTS thinks is most relevant for the student, essentially, it searches for the uppermost stack frame that is located in the students code.
 Student code is basically everything that is not whitelisted.

-AJTS also grants permissions that are requested by certain actions (`System.exit`, File IO, Networking, Threads, ...) based on whitelisted stack frames. **AJTS granting a permission requires all stack frames to be whitelisted.**

 But what is whitelisted?
 - The test class itself (in case of nested classes, the outermost class is whitelisted) and therefore, *all* its nested classes and methods, too.